 Beat stress.
 Stress can make your pain even worse.
 Try relaxation techniques like meditation, deep breathing, or massage when you feel overwhelmed.
 When your back feels sore, apply heat or cold.
 Use a heating pad set on low, or ice wrapped in a towel – whichever feels better.
 You might also find relief from acupuncture, chiropractic adjustment, or massage.
 Just check with your doctor first to make sure they’re safe for you.

-A little achiness in your back during pregnancy is normal.
+A little back pain during pregnancy is normal.
 But if the pain is severe, or it lasts for more than two weeks, talk to your doctor.
 Also call if you have vaginal bleeding, fever, or burning during urination along with the back pain.
 These could be signs that you’ve picked up a urinary tract infection, or that you’re in premature labor.

 Janet O’Dell, RN